protonemedia/laravel-mixins/README.md

 composer require protonemedia/laravel-mixins
 ```

-To keep the overhead of this package to a minimum, every feature is opt-in.
 There's no Service Provider or automatic discovery/registration of anything.
+All features are opt-in.

 ## Contents